substack/smooth-state/readme.md

 * `update.value` - value to set
 * `update.time` - duration of the transition to the future value
 * `update.easing` - optional easing function

+Values can be a number or an array of numbers.

 Easing functions take a parameter `t` between `0` and `1` and should return values between `0` and `1`.
 You can get easing functions from the [eases][1]